Connecting generations and communities through language

-Just as physical heirlooms connect generations of Jewish families, Jewish languages create connections across time and experience.
+Like physical heirlooms, languages connect families across generations.
 However, most Jewish families have experienced ruptures in language transmission over the past several decades.
-Today, an increasing number of Jews are taking action to document and revitalize their heritage languages before it’s too late.
+Today, an increasing number of Jews are engaging with their ancestral languages in new ways - through heritage words, language learning, language advocacy, and old family letters.
+Heirloom makes this important work possible, strengthening intergenerational bonds and rescuing endangered languages before it's too late.

 "I want to thank you all from the bottom of my heart because I thought this language was lost, and I didn't think I would find anybody who could revive it.
 I'm so grateful for this opportunity."